BlockchainCommons/www.blockchaincommons.com/_pages/vision.md

   nav: subpages
 ---

-Blockchain Commons advocates for the creation of open, interoperable, secure & compassionate digital infrastructure<br>
+Blockchain Commons advocates for the creation of open, interoperable, secure & compassionate digital infrastructure to enable people to control their own digital destiny and to maintain their human dignity online.
-to enable people to control their own digital destiny and to maintain their human dignity online.
+{: .notice--info}

 # Objectives